zaicodes/beyond-photos-photography/README.md

 - Acknowledgements
   - I would like to extend my heartfelt appreciation to the individuals who offered their invaluable assistance and unwavering support throughout the completion of my initial milestone project:
-    - <Peter W.> – for the weekly stand-ups which were very helpful and informative.
+    - Peter W. – for the weekly stand-ups which were very helpful and informative.
-    - <Narender S.> – my mentor for checking my progress and providing helpful feedback.
+    - Narender S. – my mentor for checking my progress and providing helpful feedback.
-    - <Asim S.> (Preply) – Preply tutor, who helped me learn how to code and develop this skill (highly recommend him).
+    - Asim S. (Preply) – an online tutor, who helped me learn how to code and develop this skill (highly recommend him).